sstteevvee/filamentscale/README.md

 This was made using [VSCode](https://code.visualstudio.com/) and the [platform.io](https://platformio.org/) plugin, but it should work with minimal changes in the [Arduino IDE](https://www.arduino.cc/en/software).

 # Arduino IDE
 Its been a while since I've used this.
-From memory you'll be able to use the contents of "main.cpp" as your .ino file, and add/import these libraries:
+From memory you'll be able to use the contents of "src/main.cpp" as your .ino file, and add/import these libraries:
 * bogde/HX711
 * adafruit/Adafruit SSD1306
 * adafruit/Adafruit GFX Library